krzysztofzablocki/Sourcery/README.md

 Make sure to check my other libraries and tools, especially:
 - [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Powerful playgrounds for Swift and Objective-C
-- [KZFileWatchers](https://github.com/krzysztofzablocki/KZFileWatchers) - Daemon for observing local and remote file changes, used for building other developer tools (Insanity uses it)
+- [KZFileWatchers](https://github.com/krzysztofzablocki/KZFileWatchers) - Daemon for observing local and remote file changes, used for building other developer tools (Sourcery uses it)

 You can [follow me on twitter][1] for news / updates about other projects I'm creating.